sourceallies/event-source-blog/blog/outline.md

 # Conclusion (What is the message?)
 1. Not the solution to all problems
-    1. What is it good for / pros
+    1. What is it good for / pros (Paul R)
         1. isolating different parts of a business process
         2. isolating different parts of the system
         3. Can use familiar technologies and libraries
         3. easier to change business rules over time
         4. support rich auditing/analytics (keeping all events)
         5. handling heavy regulitory/compliance requirements (approvals, SLAs etc)
-    2. What is it bad for / cons
+    2. What is it bad for / cons (Paul R)
         2. More complicated to reason about
         3. Not all changes are instance (eventual consistency).
 Time constrained my not be a good fit
         4. "edit" based workflows where a user can arbitrarly update many fields at his/her discression (bad for updating a profile maybe)